Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/accounts.md

 The controller of an account is the address of another account.
 Effectively, a controller can execute any code on behalf of the account it controls.

 **Attention.** This is a dangerous feature.
 It is most useful with [actors](/cvm/actors) and only in some particular cases.
-Following example is both a demonstration and a warning:
+The following example is both a demonstration and a warning:

 ```clojure